-The horizontal gene transfer from GM plants to bacteria with subsequent expression of the transgene is regarded as a highly unlikely event under natural conditions, especially in the of selective ability absence pressure.
-No changes in the of the Bt11 x MIR162 x MIR604 x GA21, , Bt11, MIR162, MIR604 or GA21 maize to transfer genetic material to other organism are expected compared to conventional maize since no sequences have been introduced to allow this to occur.
+The horizontal gene transfer from GM plants to bacteria with subsequent expression of the transgene is regarded as a highly unlikely event under natural conditions, especially in the absence of selective pressure.
+No changes in the ability of the Bt11 x MIR162 x GA21, Bt11, MIR162 or GA21 maize to transfer genetic material to other organism are expected compared to conventional maize since no sequences have been introduced to allow this to occur.